ocean-eddy-cpt/gcm-filters/docs/theory.rst

 In summary, the Chebyshev representation of the filter polynomial, together with the three-term recurrence for Chebyshev polynomials and a method for applying a *scaled and shifted* discrete Laplacian to data, result in an alternative algorithm for applying the filter to data that is different from the one described in `Grooms et al. (2021) <https://doi.org/10.1029/2021MS002552>`_.
 Despite being a different *algorithm*, in the absence of roundoff errors this will produce exactly the same result as the original algorithm.
 Experience has shown that the Chebyshev-based algorithm is much more stable to roundoff errors.
+As of version v0.3, the code uses the more stable Chebyshev-based algorithm described in this section.
 Spatially-Varying Filter Scale
 ------------------------------